ZWWANG2019/MC/README.md

 # MC
-This is the source code of 'Alterferroicity with seesaw-type magnetoelectricity'.
+This is the random-field pseudo-dipole model in 'Alterferroicity with seesaw-type magnetoelectricity'.